 In the default configuration, a single STG with the ID of 1 includes all non-management ports on the switch.
 It is called the default STG.
-Although ports can be added to or deleted from the default STG, the default STG (STG1) itself cannot be deleted from the system.
-Also you cannot delete the default VLAN (VLAN1) from STG1.
+Although ports can be added to or deleted from the default STG, the default STG (STG 1) itself cannot be deleted from the system.
+Also you cannot delete the default VLAN (VLAN 1) from STG 1.

-All other STGs, except the Default STG and the management STG (16), are empty and VLANs must be added by the user.
+All other STGs, except the default STG and the management STG (16), are empty and VLANs must be added by the user.
 However, you cannot assign ports directly to an STG.
-Ports should be added to a VLAN and the VLAN can be added to the STG.
-Each STG will be enabled by default, and assigned an ID number from 2 to 16.
+Add ports to a VLAN and add the VLAN to the STG.
+Each STG is enabled by default, and assigned an ID number from 2 to 16.